 Prince Edward County Council has approved an Official Plan Amendment and Bylaw rezoning application amendment that will allow for a Ridge Rd. asparagus farm to be transitioned into an operational Class B, Category 7 aggregate operation.

-After several deputations were made by the public, mostly opposing the pit, and one made by the Greer’s legal counsel, county council voted to approve the Greer’s application with an additional paragraph made in the recommendations to be used as part of a proposed adaptive plan.
+After several deputations were made by the public, mostly opposing the pit, and one made by the Greer’s legal counsel, county council voted to approve the Greer’s application with an additional paragraph proposing an adaptive plan.

 Though it has been roughly two years since the Greer’s began the application process for aggregate extraction at their asparagus farm on Ridge Road, it has only been about two weeks since council met to discuss the staff report on the proposed site and to hear subsequent concerns from the public.